ga-wdi-remote/js-mdn-treasure-hunt/README.md

 correct answer.
 If you're not sure, take a guess, since you won't lose points if you're wrong.

-The team with the most points after 30 minutes wins!
 Ready....
 Set.....
 Go!!!

 ## 1 Point Each